 - Beating on LOW, add in flour mixture and both extracts slowly, stopping as soon as batter is incorporated.
 Do not over-mix.
 Using rubber spatula, fold in the sides and bottoms of bowl, to fully incorporate.

 - Spoon batter into un-greased angel food cake pan.
+Do NOT grease the 2-piece angel food cake pan.
 Gently shake to even out batter.

 - Bake 30-35 min, or until the top springs back with a gentle touch, and top is golden.

 - Invert pan upside down, to cool completely.
 Run a thin knife around pan sides, and remove bottom from the sides.
 Gently cut bottom away from pan.